-Should it become necessary to change from the delayed class schedule to class cancellation, the stations will be notified by 8:00 am.
+Should it become necessary to change from the delayed class schedule to class cancellation, the media will be notified by 8:00 am.

-Announcements concerning evening classes will be made over the same stations during the afternoon, hopefully by 3:00 pm.
+Announcements concerning evening classes will be made over the same media outlets during the afternoon, usually by 3:00 pm.
 There is no abbreviated schedule for evening classes.